ishan1729/docs/refguide/optimistic-locking.md

 There is no impact on insert as this will just introduce the record in the database.

 ### Impact on update and delete
-When no concurrent modification happens, update or delete happens as before.
+When no concurrent modification occurs, update or delete happens as before.
 However, when a concurrent modification is detected, the runtime will throw a `ConcurrentModificationException`.
 This exception prevents the transaction from succeeding.
 If the entity instance was deleted before applying the update or the delete, then this will result in an exception stating that the record cannot be found (as is the case without optimistic locking too).

 ### Impact on performance
 This attribute is only added to the entities that are not derived from other entities.
 This way all entities will have this attribute (the derived entities will derive it from the parent entity).
 This causes every entity to have maximum one extra attribute in queries and an extra check upon update or delete.
 There can be some performance impact, although it is expected to be minor.